Dartitis

-Dartitis (/dɑːrˈtaɪtɪs/) is a condition which can affect darts players, and severely damage their performance.
-It can be compared to 'the yips', an expression used to describe apparent loss of fine motor skills without any explanation.
-The term is used in reference to players who struggle with some kind of psychological problem with their technique and/or release of their darts.
+Dartitis (/dɑːrˈtaɪtɪs/) is a condition that can affect darts players and severely damage their performance.
+The term is used in reference to players who struggle with some kind of motor skills or psychological problem affecting their ability to release their darts.
+It has been compared to 'the yips', an expression used to describe the sudden inability to execute basic functions while playing sports without any explanation.

+Some players who experienced dartitis, such as five-time world champion Eric Bristow, have failed to recover the level of performance they once had prior to developing the condition.

 Etymology

 Dartitis is a portmanteau of the sport's name and "-itis", a suffix that relates to a medical condition.
-It is described by the Collins English Dictionary as "(in darts) nervous twitching or tension that destroys concentration and spoils performance".
-The word was first used in the magazine Darts World by editor Tony Wood in 1981.
+The word was first used in the magazine Darts World by editor Robbie Dyson in 1981.

-Cases

-In 1986 five-times World Champion, Eric Bristow revealed he had the condition because he was having problems with the release of his darts.
-Bristow managed to make a partial recovery from the condition, and even managed to regain the number one position in the world rankings.
-Former World Champion Mark Webster also had dartitis.
-In the 2017 Grand Slam of Darts, Berry van Peer suffered from dartitis.
-This was visible in his matches against Simon Whitlock, Gary Anderson and Cameron Menzies.